propertyhive/WP-Property-Hive-AllAgents/README.txt

 5. Create unlimited widgets, one per branch for example

 == Changelog ==

+= 1.0.2 =
+* Corrected issue with header background colour setting not saving

 = 1.0.1 =
 * Move third party assets to local plugin